gmoustri/dwal_planner/README.md

 * **`dwal_generator\DS`** (number, default: 0.1)

-    lenght step to sample a path i.e. each path point is produced every *DS* meters on the path
+    length step to sample a path i.e. each path point is produced every *DS* meters on the path

 * **`dwal_generator\Kmax`** (number, default: 2.0)